Aqua 2024.2 Help

 Evaluate expressions

-Aqua lets you evaluate expressions during a debugging session to obtain additional details about the program state or test various scenarios at runtime.
+Aqua lets you evaluate expressions during a debugging session to obtain additional details about the program state or test various execution scenarios at runtime.

 Evaluate a simple expression in the editor